Way of the Samurai 4: Proof of life

-Night Crawling
+Night crawling

-There is a minigame called "Yobai" where a samurai can romance an NPC by sneaking into their home at night, avoiding or knocking out family members, and pulling out the right futon to find them.
+There is a mini game called "yobai" where a samurai can romance an NPC by sneaking into their home at night, avoiding or knocking out family members, and pulling out the right futon to find them.
 The NPC will offer playful resistance, and the player must try to throw them into bed.
 A turtle head will guide the samurai to their target.
 The player can practice "night crawling" with most male and female characters in the game, as long as the requirements are fulfilled.

 Torture

-Once arrested for doing bad deeds, the player's character will be sent to the torture room to play minigames with the three Kinugawa sisters.
+If arrested for doing bad deeds, the player's character will be sent to the torture room to play mini games with the three Kinugawa sisters.
 The torture methods include riding a flaming wooden horse, being tied to a water wheel, and being pelted by huge stones.
 If the samurai survives the torture, the sisters will be impressed, and he can practice "night crawling" with them.

-Minigames
+Mini games

 Besides various jobs that the samurai can get from different sources, players can earn money by fishing, working as an assassin, delivering love letters, or flirting with foreign women.
-The samurai can also play poker at the casino and hanafuda at the gambling parlor.
+The samurai can also play poker at the casino, and hanafuda at the gambling parlor.

 Dojo

 Players can open a dojo, take on apprentices, and fend off challengers.
 The reputation of the dojo depends on the number of apprentices and their quality.
-The player can tell any of the apprentices to "follow me", and they will fight alongside him.
+The player can also enlist any of their apprentices, enabling them to participate in fights alongside the apprentice.

-Crossroads Killing
+Crossroads killing

-When connected to PSN, character data is automatically uploaded and transferred into other players' game worlds, where he will appear as a wandering samurai (NPC).
-Players can defeat him to obtain the custom sword that another player created.
-This feature is called online tsujigiri.
+Another feature titled "online tsujigiri" works by connecting to PSN.
+Through the network, player character data is automatically uploaded and transferred into other players' game worlds, where they will appear as an NPC in the form of a wandering samurai.
+Players can defeat these characters to obtain the custom sword the original player created.

-Setting

-The game is set in the fictional port city of Amihama.
-The city is divided into several distinct sections.
-To the north is the government office.
-To the east are the foreign settlements.
-To the south is the port and a bustling casino.
-To the west is the residential area where the local population lives.
-Though Amihama's specific location is not revealed, from the information in the game, it is known that it is somewhere in the southern Kanto region and along the coast.
-In addition, the setting of the aforementioned "Fight Bancho 5" is also said to be "Amihama (Yokohama City is motif)", but the specific relationship between the two "Amihama" is unknown.